Cherreads

 Securing suitors of the ton was like chasing after a diamond with an exaggerated worth, but coping under the mechanisms of hungry mamas was like a needle puncturing one's skin.
 And unfortunately, Penelope found herself fastened in both circumstances.

 Beauty and art were the catch of the season.
-A woman must be beautiful to pass such traits to their offspring, and learn a skill such as the piano to impress her husband.
+A woman must be beautiful to pass such traits to their offspring, and learn a skill such as the pianoforte to impress her husband.
 It was believed that when a lady is ripe for marriage and has both gifts, she's considered next in line, shipped off to ugly sons and pettiful dogs in the name of "charming men".

 A Lady would then remain obedient animals to the fist of a gentleman, and breeders in the eyes of their husbands.
 While their dear spouses were free to have mistresses considered "normal" in the eyes of society, a Lady hid behind her garment, wearing a smile like shards of glass as she watched her life in the hands of another.